paulf35/cd-ds-productsalespredictions/README.md

 # Model Recommendation

-Based on the results, the best performing model of the ones I evaluated was the Tuned Random Forest model.
+Based on the results detailed in the Model Evaluation and Results section, the best performing modelwas the Tuned Random Forest model.
 I recommend this model for deployment.
 There was some bias to the model (R^2 value was 58.8%), but it returned the lowest MAE value ($748.39) among the three models tested.

 # Considerations
 While this model was the most performant of the ones tested, using this model to accurately predict sales would not be very reliable.
 The R^2 value is low (58.8%), so there is some bias in model.
 The Mean Squared Error value is also very high, which could make the model less than optimal.